bentprong/ocp_xavier/README.md

 Initial Firmware Release: v1.0.4

 ## Release v1.0.7 May 4, 2023
+1. Fixed issue with Windows/TeraTerm not recognizing a connection to the board a) on some power cycles and b) when the Windows machine sleeps.
+2. Updated terminal instructions below.

+## Release v1.0.6 April 23, 2023
 Merged new features from TTF project here including scan chain, card detection, and new commands/help.
-1. Fixed issue with Windows/TeraTerm not recognizing a connection to the board a) on some power cycles and b) when the Windows machine sleeps.

 ## Release v1.0.5 April 19, 2023
-NOTE: v1.0.6 was an internal release.
 Updated Arduino files in the 'platformio' subdirectory of this repo.

 ## Overview